Conformal blocks attached to twisted groups: The sheaf of covacua and of conformal blocks

 \subsubsection{Integrable representations of level $\ell$ on $\bHurs{1}{\xi}$}

 The morphism $\textbf{Forg}^1_1 \colon \bHurs{1}{\xi} \to \Hur$ is a finite étale covering, so if we want to define a-module on $\bHur$, we could first define it on $\bHurs{1}{\xi}$ and later show that the construction is $\Gamma$-equivariant, hence it descends to a module on $\bHur$.
-As already written, the advantage of working on $\bHurs{1}{\xi}$, is the identification of $\hL$ with $\gL$, which allows us to use representation theory of $\g$ and of the affine Lie algebra $\HgL$ \cite[Chapter 7]{kac1994infinite}.
+As already explained in Proposition \ref{TauIso}, the advantage of working on $\bHurs{1}{\xi}$, is the identification of $\hL$ with $\gL$, which allows us to use representation theory of $\g$ and of the affine Lie algebra $\HgL$ \cite[Chapter 7]{kac1994infinite}.